amitsharma4567/simon/README.md

 - Watch the sequence of colors.
 - Repeat the sequence by clicking the color buttons in order.
 - Sequence length increases as you progress.
-- The game ends on a mistake—try to beat your high score!
+- The game ends on a mistake, try to beat your high score!

 ## Contributing